convox/convox/docs/getting-started/introduction.md

 Before you can deploy for the first time you need to create an empty [App](../reference/primitives/app) to deploy to.

+First we can verify that we are logged into our organization and are able to connect to our Rack by listing the current Racks with the `convox racks` command

+    $ convox racks
+    NAME               PROVIDER  STATUS
+    dev                aws       running

+Then we can connect to the Rack we just created with `convox switch`

+    $ convox switch dev

+Now we can create an empty app in our Rack with `convox apps create`

     $ convox apps create

 By default the app will be created using the name of the current directory.
 If you wish to call your app something else you can specify the name with